Denisse030/Skincare-Routine-Generator/README.md

 * **Custom Routine Steps:**
   Allow users to choose how many **steps** they want in each routine (for example, minimal, standard, or extended) to match different lifestyles and preferences.

----
-## License

-This project is provided for academic use and demonstration purposes under the **MIT License**.
----